franko/elementary-plotlib/sphinx-doc/source/graphical-element.rst

   .. cpp:function:: Text(const char* text, double size = 10.0, double hjustif = 0.0, double vjustif = 0.0)

+    Create a text object with the given text.
+The size corresponds to the text size in pixel.
+The other parameters represents the horizontal and vertical justification.
+For the horizontal 0.0 corresponds to left justification and 1.0 to right justification.
+For the vertical 0.0 corresponds to alignement on the text's bottom line and 1.0 to the text's top line.

   .. cpp:function:: void SetAngle(double angle)

+    Set the angle, in radians, for the text orientation.

   .. cpp:function:: void SetPosition(double x, double y)

+    Set the position of the text.